 Quality content — both online and offline — is needed to obtain and nurture leads.
 This content may consist of web pages, blog posts, ebooks, marketing material, and whitepapers, which speak to the problems potential customers may have.
 Good content is the difference between engaging a prospect and having them look elsewhere.

 Not updating lead databases

 Any information obtained on a lead will help in discerning their level of interest and make it easier to sell to them.
 With the utilization of CRM integration like an MS Dynamics – Avaya CTI integration in the lead management process, it is easy to track if, when, and how many times leads have been contacted.
 Knowing this vital information gives insight into the best way to address the lead’s needs.
 Developing a profile of the prospect includes content they have been exposed to or what part of the website prompted the lead to show interest in the company.
 Whether the lead is funneled to another person or department, the efforts to engage are better targeted.

 Leads are crucial to a business’s sales cycle.
-An efficient handle on lead management brings effective conversion of a prospect to first a lead and then to a customer.
+An efficient handle on lead management brings effective conversion of a prospect to a lead and then to a customer.
 Avoiding the mistakes mentioned above will allow a sales team to acquire more qualified leads and create more effective sales opportunities.
 The result?
-The business will thrive.
+A thriving business.

 Latest posts by Dan Sincavage (see all)

 - Fortune100 Software Company Selects Tenfold to Improve Customer Experience and Increase Productivity Globally for 10,000 Agents - September 20, 2020